danihrivera/danihrivera/README.md

 ### Hi there, I'm [Daniel](https://leonnoel.com) 👋🏽

-By day, I write code for my career as software engineers in my [Portfolio](https://resilientcoders.org)
+By day, I write code for my career as software engineers, you can find my proyects in my [Web](https://resilientcoders.org)

 By night, I like write some ideas of technology in my [Blog](https://generalassemb.ly/instructors/leon-noel/2051)